 It’s also Mother Nature’s sure-fire growth formula for plants, which means you’ll have to trek through metre-high grass to find the morning paper.
 (Assuming they managed to lob it over your hedge, which now resembles the maze from Harry Potter and the Goblet of Fire.)

-Winter is over, and we finally get to say goodbye to Jack Frost.
+It’s time to get gardening and sort out your green waste collection in Brisbane before you get started.
+Why?
+Well, Winter is over, and we finally get to say goodbye to Jack Frost.
 Unfortunately, a lot people will now be saying hello to a new arch nemesis—Harry Hay Fever.
 (Forget about skipping through fields of flowers.
 These people will be sprinting to the nearest chemist to to buy a truckload of Claratyne.)

 Yes, spring is here at last.
 And if you stop for a minute and take a look around you’ll immediately be trampled by hay fever sufferers.